ramumaha/MovieRush/README.md

 **Both registered and unregistered users**

 **Seach**
-  There is a search bar present in the navigation bar,The users can search for the desired movie and the top 10 results that match the search are displayed.
+  There is a search bar present in the navigation bar,the users can search for the desired movie and the top 10 results that match the search are displayed.
    **Movie details**
         Once the desired movie is chosen,the user is redirected to the custom page of the movie.Details such as movie name,date,country,director etc., are displayed.The drop down near view all the information details about the plot of the movie.The rating and the cast is also displayed in the right.
     The reviews given by all the users for the specific movie are loaded by the side.